alisdair/maximum/src/building-team-time-zone-authenticating-with-slack/index.md

 ## Sending Slack the API token

 Slack's API, [as we have probably already established][part-2], is a little weird.
-In particular, its authorization mechanism is not standard at all.

 Instead of passing the API token in an `Authorization` header, clients are required to pass it as a normal parameter.
 For `GET` requests, this adding something to your URL, like `/users.list?token=ABC123`, which is nothing like any of the existing simple-auth authorizers.